IngrahamHSTF/ingrahamtf.github.io/index.md

 While we are on the subject of people who support each other, and do amazing things, I want to say thank you to the Coaches this season: Mike, Joe, Josh, Meg, Sarah, and Doug.
 I am sad to be robbed of more afternoons with you.
 And, the Captains: Aidan, Anja, Rodrick, Siri, Nash, and Natalie, you are a terrific group, and I was jazzed to see what you had in store for the team.
 If you are reading this, and you can reach out to these people and give them some sort of 2020 pandemic version of a high-five, I am sure they would appreciate it.
 They are great.

 The coaches will keep this site up to date, and continue to let you know when we do.
-If you are a returning student looking to reach out to a Fall coach for guidance, as I said before, let me know if you need any contact info.
+If you are a returning student looking to reach out to a Fall coach for guidance, as I said before, [let me know](mailto:ingrahamtrackandfield@gmail.com) if you need any contact info.
 We of course still will take workout photos for our Athlete of the Week Contest until the end of May, and will distribute prizes at the end of this all check your email for those details.

 Keep being awesome, keep lifting each other up.
 Keep being Rams.

+- Coach Swift

 ## March 31, 2020: